Tracking Report on Specific Indicators for 2020/2021

 - The Council for University Doctoral Studies also has in its composition elected PhD students.

-- The University of Bucharest recognises students’ unions.
+The University of Bucharest recognises students’ unions.
 According to the UB Charter (art.
 29, para.
-1) members of the university community have the right to establish or belong to student, labour, professional and cultural, national and international associations and organisations, as well as legally constituted political organisations.
-Article 11(1) of the Code of Students’ Rights and Obligations states that students have the right to join student structures and organisations.
-Accordingly, 18 student associations are active at the University of Bucharest – 17 at faculty level and one at institutional level (ASUB).
+1), university community members have the right to establish or belong to student, labour, professional and cultural, national, and international associations and organisations and legally constituted political organisations.
+Article 11(1) of the Code of Students’ Rights and Obligations states that students can join student structures and organisations.
+Accordingly, 18 student associations are active at the University of Bucharest – 17 at the faculty level and one at the institutional level (ASUB).
 The student associations represent students’ interests, develop projects for students and get involved in actions that follow all dimensions of academic life.

 - The labour market is an important stakeholder for the UB, so an administrative structure has been developed to create partnerships and maintain close relations with the labour market – the Labour Market Relations Office.